cedana/cedana-helm-charts/examples/README.md

 ```bash
 pip install torch torchvision numpy
 ```
-Time to run the actual code in the checkpoint containr notebook:
+Time to run the actual code in the checkpoint container notebook:
 ```python
 import torch
 import torch.nn as nn